-Traditional Chinese medicine herbs are often used in the John Tsagaris Clinic.
+Traditional Chinese medicine herbs are often used in the Dr. Tsagaris’ treatments.
 These natural herbs each have their own specific characteristic and medical uses.
 They treat different issues and help rectify the over-activity or under-activity of yin and yang, energy and blood and help restore the body to its normal physiological functions.
 Chinese herbs have been used for centuries and once they affect the body in any way, they are considered medicines.

 There are many different families of herbs, such a adaptogens.
 These are the ‘powerhouse’ herbs.
 Here’s what you need to know.

 These particular herbs were investigated in the late 1940s by modern Western scientists and the term ‘adaptogen’ was established.

 Characteristics of Adaptogen Herbs